 An estimated 5,000,000 Americans over the age of 60 are abused in a nursing home each year.
 Only one out of every 24 cases of abuse are actually reported.
-This may be because the patient is afraid to report the abuse, or may not understand that they are being abused.
+This may be because the patient is afraid to report the abuse.
+Or the patient may not understand that they are being abused.

 It is important for the person receiving the care, as well as his or her friends and family, to identify this kind of abuse.

 As you might know, I am a recovered stress sufferer.
 I truly know what it’s like to try to manage uncomfortable emotions during challenging times.

 I founded the groundbreaking video course called The Anxiety Cure.

 I love sharing insights and strategies to help people to live their most stress-free lives – especially in tough times.
 And I love to help people to reduce the potential for stressful events in their lives in the first place.

 With this in mind I put together this quick article about elderly people being abused in a nursing home – with everything from neglect to sexual abuse.

 Elder abuse is defined as a single or repeated intentional act that is either inappropriate or lacks the correct response when caring for an elderly person.
 This abuse does not have to be just physical.
 It includes sexual abuse.
 Or it can also be emotional or have to do with mismanagement of finances as well.
 Lack of treatment, also known as neglect, can also be a form of abuse.
 Neglect is considered just as serious as physical abuse.
 This can include giving someone the wrong medication or not providing the proper dosage.